 Whispers & Shouts

-Whispers & Shouts is a collaborative project between Durham University and Skimstone Arts celebrating and exploring stories about equality and diversity with staff and students.
-Tune in to Skimstone Radio on Tuesday 30 March at 12 o'clock to hear stories, poems, songs and spoken word inspired by staff and students at Durham University who have shared their experiences of working or studying at the University.
+Whispers & Shouts was a collaborative project between Durham University and Skimstone Arts celebrating and exploring stories about equality and diversity with staff and students which took place on Tuesday 30 March.
+It was a chance to hear stories, poems, songs and spoken word inspired by staff and students at Durham University who have shared their experiences of working or studying at the University.

-Whispers & Shouts is a commitment to ensuring and demonstrating a positive culture that shouts about inclusion, acceptance and value whilst also addressing whispers of uncertainty and disempowerment.
-The broadcast will explore a diverse range of experiences from staff and students across Colleges, Academic Departments and Professional Services, and gives voice to the whispers and dreams that eventually reality will shout out as diversity thrives and is celebrated across our community.
+Whispers & Shouts was a commitment to ensuring and demonstrating a positive culture that shouts about inclusion, acceptance and value whilst also addressing whispers of uncertainty and disempowerment.
+The broadcast explored a diverse range of experiences from staff and students across Colleges, Academic Departments and Professional Services, and gave voice to the whispers and dreams that eventually reality will shout out as diversity thrives and is celebrated across the University community.

 UNITY Festival 2021